-How our family manages live on one income is probably the thing I got asked most about when friends and family learned I wasn’t going back to work after my maternity leave ended, so I figure lots of people are interested in this very topic.
+How our family manages live on one income is probably the thing I got asked most about when friends and family learned I wasn’t going back to work after my maternity leave ended.

 Living Beyond Our Means: Could We Ever Live on One Income?

-The Push: Thinking About Starting a Family & Hoping to be a SAHM
+Thinking About Starting a Family & Hoping to be a Stay-at-Home-Mom

 We always knew we would start a family approximately 5 years after we got married.
 But with two years to go until that time, we found ourselves with virtually no savings to speak of other than retirement accounts (and we don’t consider retirement money “touchable”).

-Making the Leap: How We Tested Our Ability Before Actually Doing It
+How We Tested Living on One Income Before Actually Doing It

 We did this for approximately a year and a half before our first child was born, tinkering with the one-income budget along the way, and transferring money from savings into checking when we absolutely had to in order to cover large expenses / overspending on occasion.

 Updated for 2018 >> How I Make $5,000+ per Month from My Blog

 Testing What We Practiced, a $10 Christmas + Getting a Baby for Christmas